Andreea-Ciama/Babes-Bolyai-University/README.md

 # Babes-Bolyai-University
 ---
-This is a repository containing all of my work in Computer Science program
+This repository centralizes contents & assignments from the Faculty of Mathematics and Informatics (in English) of Babes-Bolyai University from Cluj-Napoca, Romania.
 ---